Marawan29/Udagram/documenntation/PIPELINE.md

 # PIPLELINE
 A pipeline is configured to continuously integrate the web application
 ## Pipleline process order
+ - Push to github
+   - Push the development code to github
+ - Trigger CircleCI Workflow
+   - CircleCi workflow start running
  - Signup/Prepare the environment
    - Setuo environment variables
    - Setup node.js
+ - Checkout code from github
+   - Ceckout the app code from the githun repo
  - Install Dependencies
    - Install frontend dependencies
    - Install backend dependencies